paulmoore1/language-ident-from-speech/gp-xvectors-recipe/data_partitioning.md

 1. "No speaker appears in more than one group"
 1. "No article was read by two speakers from different groups"

 Where possible, the original sets from the `gp v5` Kaldi recipe are re-used (with the original `eval` here used as the testing data, and `dev` used as the evaluation data).
 These are heavily based on the splitting presented in the Global Phone documentation.
+**NOTE**: Some speakers were discarded from the original splittings because no data of these speakers made it through the SHN-to-WAV conversion phase: 065 & 073 (eval), 136 (test) for Portuguese and 209 (eval), 107, 92, 94, 96, 98 (test) for Vietnamese.

 At the very least, the splitting of the original `train` speakers into training and enrollment speakers needs to be carried out.
 For languages where no original splitting was present in the `gp v5` recipe (Arabic, Wu and Tamil), all four datasets need to be constructed.